 - including a much broader range of socio-economic factors that we know relate to educational success

 - using up-to-date information.
-Unlike the decile system, the Equity Index will be updated annually so we have a more accurate view of current socio-economic factors.
+Unlike the decile system, the EQI will be updated annually so we have a more accurate view of current socio-economic factors.

 - considering the circumstances of individual tamariki and rangatahi, rather than of the areas they live in.

-Deciles will no longer be used for funding from January 2023 and will also be phased out for other initiatives.
+Deciles will no longer be used for funding from January 2023 and will also begin to be phased out for other initiatives.

-The decile system and the EQI are not directly comparable.
+The decile system and the Equity Index (EQI) are not directly comparable.
 There are two main reasons for this.

-- They are based on very different statistical methodologies (e.g., the EQI is a much more nuanced model which looks at the impacts of a significantly larger range of SES variables that we know can impact on NCEA achievement).
+- They are based on very different statistical methodologies (e.g., the EQI is a much more nuanced model which looks at the impacts of a significantly larger range of socio-economic factors that we know can impact on student achievement).

-- They apply very different funding methodologies.
-The funding for EQI is based on a funding curve rather than the stepped decile model).
-Schools aren’t banded into even groups as they are under the decile system for operational grant funding purposes.
+- They are used to apply very different funding methodologies.
+The funding for EQI is based on a funding curve rather than the stepped decile model.
+Schools aren’t banded into even sized groups as they are under the decile system for operational grant funding purposes.

-No, the funding model we will apply to the EQI is quite different to the decile model.
+No, the funding model we will apply to the Equity Index (EQI) is quite different to the decile model.
 The new model will have 226 graduated funding rates along a smoothed funding curve.
 This is different to the decile system that used a stepped funding approach that created ‘funding cliffs’, where schools or kura could see a significant loss/gain in per student funding when moving between deciles.

 Budget 2022 also included a 50% ($75 million) increase in Equity funding.
-This means that most schools will receive an increase in funding as a result of these changes.
+This means that most schools will receive an increase in funding because of these changes.

 For the small number of schools who lose funding we’ll provide transition support.
 For the 2023 year no school or kura will receive less per-student equity and isolation operational funding due to the EQI and Isolation Index changes.
 From 2024 any reduction in funding will be capped at 5% per annum of a kura or school’s 2022 operational grant, to ensure funding is phased out over time.